icpmtech/Book-Mastering/README.md

 ## Contributing

 Who is for this?
-I would love for you to contribute to Angular Authentication!
-Before you start, please read the .
+I would love for you to contribute to **Book Helper**!
+Before you start, please read the our community guidlines.

 If you have found any bug in the source code or want to _request_ a new feature, you can help by  at GitHub.
 Even better, you can fork this repository and  with the fix or the new feature description.